pmlmodelling/nctoolkit/docs/source/parallel.rst

         data.tmean()
         data.to_nc(outfile)

-We now want to loop through all of the files in a folder: and apply the function to them and save the results in a new folder called new:
+We now want to loop through all of the files in a folder, apply the function to them and then save the results in a new folder called new:

 .. code:: ipython3